Title

 COA Circular No. 2006-01 establishes guidelines for the disbursement of extraordinary and miscellaneous expenses in government-owned and controlled corporations and government financial institutions, ensuring accountability and preventing excessive or irregular expenditures.

-No, the list provided is not exclusive and other similar disbursements that can be categorized as extraordinary and miscellaneous expenses may also be included.
+No. The list is not exclusive and other similar disbursements may be included if they fall within the contemplation of extraordinary and miscellaneous expenses.

-Payment should be strictly on a non-commutable or reimbursable basis.
+Payment must be strictly on a non-commutable or reimbursable basis.

-Claims must be supported by receipts and/or other documents evidencing the disbursements.
+Claims for reimbursement must be supported by receipts and/or other documents evidencing the disbursement.

-No, these amounts cannot be used for salaries, wages, allowances, intelligence, or confidential expenses as these are covered by separate appropriations.
+No. It expressly states that no portion of the amounts appropriated shall be used for salaries, wages, allowances, intelligence, and confidential expenses, which are covered by separate appropriations.

-All previous issuances inconsistent with this circular are amended or repealed accordingly.
+Any and all issuances inconsistent with the Circular are amended or repealed accordingly.

 Analyze Cases Smarter, Faster